 When inquiring about submitting content to our blogs for publication, please email firstname.lastname@example.org.
 Include “writing for HMS CME Online blogs” in the subject line.
 If you would like to present a topic idea, please include information about your background and either a writing sample or a link to a published piece.

-We reserve the right to edit all material for clarity and accuracy as well as to remove links that are not a good fit for the Harvard Medical School or the Harvard Medical School CME Online brand.
+- We reserve the right to edit all material for clarity, accuracy, and search engine optimization as well as to remove links that are not a good fit for the Harvard Medical School or the Harvard Medical School CME Online brand.

-(*Note: Inquiries from content marketers and others authors who are not credentialed health care professionals may go unanswered, due to the volume of such inquiries.)
+(*Note: Inquiries from content marketers and others authors who are not credentialed health care professionals cannot be answered due to the high volume of such inquiries.)

 All posts must be original.
 They cannot be published elsewhere online, nor can they be offered to other online entities for publication once they appear on Trends in Medicine or Lean Forward.
 Duplicate content is detrimental to a website’s ranking, and ultimately, will adversely affect the author as well.